gminguela/the-empirical-validation-of-the-framework-on-the-Battle-of-Crete-Iwo-Jima-and-Kursk-and-others/README.md

 T.  Turkes.Fitting  Lanchester  and  other  equations  to  theBattle of Kursk data.
 PhD thesis, 2011.

 L. R. Speight.
 Within-campaign analysis:  A statistical eval-uation of the battle of kursk.Military  operations  research(Alexandria, Va.), 16(2):41–62, Jan 1, 2011.
+# Licenses
+Code is BSD-3 unless otherwise noted.
+Data is odc-by.